TiffinTalk | How to get your kids to REALLY talk to you!

 Additionally, our talks are extending far beyond the dinner table.
 I can simply be braiding my daughter’s hair in the morning and she just starts telling me things.
 My son just walks up to me in the kitchen while I was doing the dishes and starts a whole conversation out of nowhere.
 Basically, the flood gates have opened and the cards are the key to unlock this beautiful communication with my children.

 While this is a sponsored post, I almost wish it wasn’t.
 I would write this and share this with all of my friends, for free.
-I TRULY LOVE these cards, and I am so grateful to Kat Rowan and her company for creating them.
+I TRULY LOVE these cards, and I am so grateful to Kat Rowan and her company for creating them to help families communicate.
 These cards have opened up a whole new world for our family.
 This tool is a game changer, and our nightly dinners, and lives, will never be the same.

 For more about info click here: TiffinTalk